arrudeboy/TemperatureWebMonitor/README.md

 MAIN NOTES:

- - I assume that who try to implement this project has basic knowledge about Arduino boards and Linux enviroments.
+ - I assume that who try to implement this project has basic knowledge about Arduino boards and Linux environments.
 Otherwise, please visit the Arduino Yun official web site for gettting started (http://arduino.cc/en/Guide/ArduinoYun).

  - I've wrote a complete tutorial for mounting the entire scenario project.
-It includes IDE installation for Arduino Yun developers, the setup to starting up the web server into the board, and others configurations.
-The tuturial was wrote in Spanish but in a few days I will upload a translation to English of this.
+It includes IDE installation for Arduino Yun developers, the setup to starting up the web server into the board, and some others configurations.
+The tuturial is only in Spanish version still.
 In order to get the tutorial, please write me an email to arturofelixchari@gmail.com.

  - For see this project application running please watch on my demostration video in youtube (http://youtu.be/Emm25DyEQ_M)